rrherr/hired/README.md

 # How to get hired as a data scientist
-Ryan Herr & Jason Bowles.
+Ryan Herr & Jason Bowles
-Champaign-Urbana Data Science User Group.
+Champaign-Urbana Data Science User Group
-April 7, 2017.
+April 7, 2017

 ## Links
 - [Tim Hopper — Some Reflections on Being Turned Down for a Lot of Data Science Jobs](http://tdhopper.com/blog/2017/Mar/06/some-reflections-on-being-turned-down-for-a-lot-of-data-science-jobs/)